surlabs/PanoptoPageComponent/README.md

 ```bash
 php setup/setup.php update
 ```

+**Ensure you don't ignore plugins at the ilias .gitignore files and don't use --no-plugins option at ILIAS setup**

 # Authors
 * A previous version of this plugin was developed and maintained by Fluxlabs, and it is no longer maintained.